Andy Macdonald (skateboarder)

 Andy Macdonald (born July 31, 1973) is an American professional skateboarder.
 As of September 2013, he holds the record for the most X Games medals in vert skateboarding and won the World Cup Skateboarding competition eight times.

+He represented Great Britain at the 2024 Olympic Games.

 Early life

 Macdonald is originally from Melrose, Massachusetts, and started skateboarding in 1986 when he was 12 years old.
 He graduated from Newton North High School in 1992.
+His father, Rodrick Macdonald, was born in Luton, England.

 Professional skateboarding

 Macdonald became a professional skateboarder in 1994.
 In 1998 he was selected the "Best Overall Skater" in the "Readers Poll" of Transworld Skateboarding magazine, and was also chosen to host Transworlds skateboarding "Trick Tip" video, Starting Point 2: Transitions.
 He has received praise for his perennial consistency as he medals in most of the competitions he enters, even beating out a lot of younger skateboarders.

 In 1999 Macdonald delivered an anti-drug speech at the White House that was preceded by Macdonald skateboarding down the marble floor of the hallway.

-With SBI Enterprises and Bruce Middleton, Macdonald designed the "Flybar 1200", a type of extreme pogo-stick..
+With SBI Enterprises and Bruce Middleton, Macdonald designed the "Flybar 1200", a type of extreme pogo-stick.

-In 2022 he announced his intention to try to qualify for the 2024 Summer Olympics representing his father's homeland of Great Britain despite being 50 years at the time of the Paris Games.
+In 2022 he announced his intention to try to qualify for the 2024 Summer Olympics representing his father's homeland of Great Britain, despite the fact that he would be 51 years old at the start of the park skateboard event at the Games.
+He secured qualification in June 2024 making him the oldest Olympic skateboarder in history.
+His fellow British skateboarding team members are Sky Brown and Lola Tambling who are both sixteen years old.